jmyers7/book/chapters/08-more-prob.md

 \sigma_{XX} = E \left[ (X-\mu_X)^2\right] = V(X).
 $$

-Before we look at examples, it will be convenient to state and prove the following:
+Before we look at an example, it will be convenient to state and prove the following generalization of {prf:ref}`shortcut-var-thm`:

 ```{prf:theorem} Shortcut Formula for Covariance
 :label: shortcut-covar-thm

 Let $X$ and $Y$ be two random variables.
 Then